neuro-ai-robotics/Spiking-Free-Energy-Constrainer/README.md

-# Codebase for Spiking Active Inference Controller
+# Codebase for Spiking Free Energy Constrainer and other Spiking Active Inference Methods

 ### A few files that "build" the simulations and their corresponding visualizations:
 - PlantClass has the definitions of the linear dynamical systems and their respective plants